ex4sperans/maggot/README.md

     ).mean()
 ```

-Note that we can reach parameters using dot notation rather than `["keyword"]` notation, which looks much nicer.
+Note that we can access parameters using dot notation rather than `["keyword"]` notation, which looks much nicer.

 We can print accuracy and this will be stored in a log file: